FOREX-Yen slips, yuan advances as U.S.-China trade ceasefire lifts investor mood

 Other key U.S. data due this week include Wednesday'sInstitute of Supply Management's (ISM) non-manufacturingactivity index for June.

-"The focus now shifts to U.S. fundamentals with the G20over," said Koji Fukaya, director at FPG Securities.
+"The focus now shifts to U.S. fundamentals with the G20over," said Koji Fukaya, president at Office Fukaya Consulting.

 "Some Fed officials curbed easing views recently and thedata will help the market get a clearer picture of whether theFed stands poised to cut rates this month."